NYC Subway Delays: Tips for Navigating Train Disruptions

-NYC has one the most complete and robust methods of public transportation known to the world.
-You can ride the train from one point of the city all the way to the other point.
-It runs 24 hours a day, 7 days a week, every single day of the year including weekend and holidays.
+NYC has one of the most complete and robust public transportation systems in the world.
+You can ride the train from one end of the city to the other.
+It runs 24 hours a day, 7 days a week, every single day of the year, including weekends and holidays.

-But no matter where you happen to be, or what method of transportation you happen to be using, delays due to mechanical problems, accidents, sick folks and a plethora of other reasons are ultimately inevitable.
-The deliciously clean NYC subway system is no exception.
+However, no matter where you are or what mode of transportation you use, delays due to mechanical problems, accidents, sick passengers, and other reasons are inevitable.
+The NYC subway system is no exception.

-Usually when one arrives at a train station and there is a backlog of people it means that there are train delays.
-These could be for any number of reasons ranging from signal problems to a sick passenger.
-They can be short quick delays, or end up costing you hours on the overall commute.
+Usually, when you arrive at a train station and see a crowd of people, it means there are train delays.
+These can be caused by a variety of issues such as signal problems or a sick passenger.
+Delays can be brief or they might add significant time to your commute.

-Fret not however, depending on where you happen to be you have the option to simply get out and walk to another train station, take a bus, or a cab.
-Of course this is dependent on where you happen to be.
-In some cases your only choice is the train you are on, but in others you can easily connect.
+Depending on where you are, you might have the option to walk to another train station, take a bus, or a cab.
+Of course, this depends on your location.
+Sometimes your only option is to wait for the train you are on, but other times you can find an alternate route.

-For instance, in the Bronx the D train and the 4 train are only a short walk from one another.
-For the most part they run parallel to one another and if necessary you can easily walk from one to the other.
+For example, in the Bronx, the D train and the 4 train stations are only a short walk from each other.
+They mostly run parallel, so if needed, you can easily walk between them.

-After nearly an entire lifetime of living in NYC I claim great knowledge of the subway system.
-Yet that which I do not know can be easily looked up on a subway map on any smartphone or the train itself.
+After many years of living in NYC, I consider myself knowledgeable about the subway system.
+For information I don’t know, I can easily look it up on a subway map app on a smartphone or on the train itself.

-7 train, times square.
-No problem, I walked over to the connected E train a brief underground walk over and I was shortly on my way back to Queens.
-It’s nice to have options.
+At the Times Square 7 train station, I walked over to the connected E train via a brief underground passage and was soon on my way back to Queens.
+It’s great to have options.

-Do you know how to get around the NYC subway system?
+Do you know how to navigate the NYC subway system?
 What methods of transportation do you use to get around?

 Leave a Reply